nf-core/diseasemodulediscovery/docs/output.md

 - `evaluation/seed_permutation/`
   - `<seeds>.<network>.robustness.{png,pdf}`: Heatmap visualizing the robustness (indicated through the Jaccard index) of different AMIMs on the level of individual seed nodes.
 Rows are sorted by the row sum, columns are sorted by the column sum.
   - `<seeds>.<network>.robustness.tsv`: Table reporting the robustness (indicated through the Jaccard index) of different AMIMs on the level of individual seed nodes.
-  - `<seeds>.<network>.seed_rediscovery.{png,pdf}`: Heatmap visualizing whether different AMIMs were able ro recover individual seeds.
+  - `<seeds>.<network>.seed_rediscovery.{png,pdf}`: Heatmap visualizing whether different AMIMs were able to recover individual seeds.
 Rows are sorted by the row sum, columns are sorted by the column sum.
-  - `<seeds>.<network>.seed_rediscovery.tsv`: Table reporting whether different AMIMs were able ro recover individual seeds.
+  - `<seeds>.<network>.seed_rediscovery.tsv`: Table reporting whether different AMIMs were able to recover individual seeds.

 - `mqc_summaries/`
   - `seed_permutation_mqc.tsv`: Summaries of the mean Jaccard index, raw rediscovery rate, and normalized rediscovery rate for the MultiQC report.